BurykinaA/formality-evaluator/report.md

 ## Model Background

 For selecting models suitable for formality detection, I used the MTEB (Massive Text Embedding Benchmark) [paper](https://arxiv.org/abs/2210.07316).
 This benchmark helps evaluate and compare various embedding models in natural language processing tasks.
 More details can be found on the MTEB leaderboard: [https://huggingface.co/spaces/mteb/leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
 I chose the five best-performing models from the leaderboard, specifically those with fewer than 1 billion parameters to ensure a balance between high performance and computational efficiency.
-The top five models are:
+The top three models are:

 - **dunzhang/stella_en_400M_v5**
-- **jinaai/jina-embeddings-v3**
 - **Alibaba-NLP/gte-large-en-v1.5**
-- **jxm/cde-small-v1**
 - **HIT-TMG/KaLM-embedding-multilingual-mini-instruct-v1**

+also I took **distilbert-base-uncased** as a very base model

 In addition to these models, I also evaluated performance using zero-shot prompting (https://huggingface.co/tasks/zero-shot-classification).
 This method uses pre-trained language models to classify text without further task-specific training, offering another way to measure how well a model understands formality.
 For this approach, the **OpenAI API** is used.